-AESOP is looking for candidates willing to organise the 19th AESOP Lecture Series in 2022.
+AESOP is looking for candidates willing to organize the 19th AESOP Lecture Series in 2023.

-The candidate has to be an Academic from an AESOP member institution.
+The application has to be from an Academic on behalf of an AESOP member institution.

 The Lecture Series was initiated in 2012 as part of the AESOP’s Silver Jubilee Year celebrations.
-Since then, a series of Lectures have been regularly organized with prominent ‘urban thinkers’, both academics and practitioners (see AESOP Lecture Series).
+Since then, a series of Lectures have been regularly organized with prominent ‘urban thinkers’, both academics and practitioners.
 The idea has been to attract not only the local academic community, but also a wider audience of politicians, community leaders and organizations, business and the media, to promote Planning as a discipline that can contribute to urban justice and environmental quality, help find new tools of urban governance, and function as an effective mediator between all the stakeholders involved.

 The proposed Lecture should be organized in the months following the AESOP Congress in 2023.

 AESOP makes available a financial provision of up to €2000 (two thousand Euros) to support the organization costs involved.